BP appeals U.S. judge's ruling on size of Gulf oil spill

-NEW ORLEANS BP Plc (BP.L) on Monday appealed a federal judge's finding of the size of the 2010 Gulf of Mexico oil spill, which leaves the company potentially liable to pay $13.7 billion (8.86 billion pounds) in fines.
+NEW ORLEANS BP Plc on Monday appealed a federal judge's finding of the size of the 2010 Gulf of Mexico oil spill, which leaves the company potentially liable to pay $13.7 billion in fines.

 In January, U.S. District Judge Carl Barbier in New Orleans ruled that 3.19 million barrels of oil had spilled into the Gulf as a result of the disaster.
 A determination that less oil was spilled would likely translate into a lower fine for the company.